 Attendees participate in an interactive business simulation game that demonstrates, in a practical manner, the application of lean principles.
 They will be split into competing companies and will work on a simulated manufacturing floor, building product during four business cycles.
 Between each business cycle the competing company teams will have the opportunity to utilize the tools they learned in the workshop.Show similar events in:

-This course is about successful project implementation.
+This hands-on workshop is about successful project implementation.
 Study critical steps that highly impact effective projects.
-Learn to develop plans, actions, budgets, and metrics to define success, establish realistic goals and schedules, effectively communicate project responsibility and deadlines, and respond to workload and people problems in a timely and productive manner.
-This is a practical application workshop.
+Learn to develop plans, actions, budgets, and metrics to: define success; establish realistic goals and schedules; effectively communicate project responsibility and deadlines; and, respond to workload and people problems in a timely and productive manner.
+This is a Practical Application Workshop.
 Bring an active project to customize for your business.Show similar events in: